Last updated on March 3, 2023 at 06:33 pm

 - Streamline the process of delivering the app to your organization efficiently

 If you built an app yourself, the process would take an average of three to six months.
-When you work with an app provider, you can get up and running much faster.
+When you work with an app provider, you can launch much faster.
 This enables you to pilot the product and launch it to your full team in mere weeks.

 When building apps in-house, scoping of costs are often brought into question.
 According to a McKinsey survey of IT executives, projects of this scope often run over budget 45% of the time, while delivering 56% less value than planned.